 International: This category is open to media organizations based outside the United States, as well as work by U.S.-based organizations that is datelined outside the U.S.

-News Agencies: Media responsible for distributing news to news organizations and other business entities.
+News Agencies: Media primarily responsible for distributing news to other news organizations and business entities.